Truck Anatomy Explained: Key Parts and Functions of a Heavy Truck

 Engines can be equipped with a variety of engines, but the trick is to choose the engine horsepower and torque that is best suited to the job.
 If you choose an engine that matches your style of driving and the loads that you are carrying, you will have the best fuel economy.

-Function: The general rule is that the slower your engine speed, the longer it will last over time and better its fuel efficiency.
-This will depend on the condition of roads, the driving capabilities as well as the loads that you carry.
-If you are going to be driving long distances regularly, choose a higher powered engine.
+Function: The general rule is that the slower your engine speed, the longer it will last over time and the better its fuel efficiency.
+This will depend on the condition of roads, the driving capabilities, as well as the loads that you carry.
+If you are going to be driving long distances regularly, choose a higher-powered engine.
 If you are transporting within the city, choose engines with less power and fewer gear ratios.

 Choosing the right body will have a big impact on your fuel economy.
 So, while making your decision, think about the weight and shape of the load that you will carry.